-Along with our long-term performance expectation, we also use three different quantitative measures, against which to measure the investment performance of the NZ Super Fund.
+We also use three different quantitative measures against which to measure the investment performance of the NZ Super Fund.
 These measures are reported on annually over 1-, 5-, 10-, 20-year and since-inception time frames (where applicable) in our Annual Report.
 For more information on these measures, see our 2024 - 2029 SOI.